solana-labs/solana/rfcs/0012-gossip.md

 1. duplication: if the message has been seen before, the node responds with `PushMessagePrune` and drops the message

-2. new info: if the message is new the node
+2. new data: if the message is new to the node

-   a. stores the new information with an updated version in its cluster info
+    * stores the new information with an updated version in its cluster info and purges any previous older value

-   b. stores the message in `pushed_once` (used for detecting duplicates, purged after `PUSH_MSG_TIMEOUT * 5` ms)
+    * stores the message in `pushed_once` (used for detecting duplicates, purged after `PUSH_MSG_TIMEOUT * 5` ms)

-   c. retransmits the messages to its own push peers
+    * retransmits the messages to its own push peers

 3. expiration: nodes drop push messages that are older than `PUSH_MSG_TIMEOUT`